-The Cu ^I N 4 complex has electrons in the coordination sphere of the metal.
-The Cu ^I N 5 complex has electrons in the coordination sphere of the metal.
+The Cu ^I N 4 complex has electrons in the coordination sphere of the meta 1.
+The Cu ^I N 5 complex has electrons in the coordination sphere of the meta 1.
 The Cu^IN_4 complex is \square more $/$ \square less stable than the Cu^IN_5 complex.

-11. Fill the solid boxes with the designation of the involved complexes as given in Fig. 2, and fill the dashed boxes to complete the sequence to achieve electrochemical control of the system by using the following notation: (rotation of the ring); + e-; - e-.
+11. Fill in the solid boxes with the designation of the involved complexes in Fig. 2 and complete the sequence to achieve electrochemical control of the system using the following notation for the dashed boxes: (rotation); + e-; - e-.